Valentinos Sielis

-Valentinos Sielis (Βαλεντίνος Σιέλης; born 1 March 1990) is a Cypriot professional footballer who plays as a centre back for Busan IPark.
+Valentinos Sielis (Βαλεντίνος Σιέλης; born 1 March 1990) is a Cypriot professional footballer who plays as a centre back for Doxa Katokopias FC.

 In 2014, he signed with AEL.
 Sielis is a Cypriot international and made his debut on 9 February 2011, against Romania in the CytaVision Cyprus Tournament 2011.

 He was awarded the best youth player in Cyprus in May 2012.

 Early life

 Sielis was born in Paphos, a town in Cyprus.
 He is the second born of three siblings.
 Valentinos has two brothers, also footballers.
-The eldest, Giorgos, plays for AEK Kouklia, and the youngest, Christos, plays for Levski Sofia.
+The eldest, Giorgos, plays for AEK Kouklia, and the youngest, Christos, plays for Panetolikos.

 Club career

 Early career

 Sielis began his career in England first in Arsenal F.C.
-U12, Tottenham F.C U13, the first professional team for Doncaster Rovers, Sielis signed with local club of Enosis Neon Thoi Lakatamia FC, and after a great season he moved to Anorthosis Famagusta.
+U12, Tottenham F.C.
+U13, the first professional team for Doncaster Rovers, Sielis signed with local club of Enosis Neon Thoi Lakatamia FC, and after a great season he moved to Anorthosis Famagusta.
 In 2014, he moved to AEL, where he has played consistently well since joining.